tudelft3d/geo2020/templates/index.md

 ## Template for the final thesis (P4 & P5)

 Officially there is no template.
-However, we have made a [LaTeX template](https://github.com/tudelft3d/MScGeomaticsThesisTemplate) that containing all the parts that are required and is structured in such a way that most/all supervisors expect.
+However, we have made a [LaTeX template](https://github.com/tudelft3d/MScGeomaticsThesisTemplate) containing all the parts that are required and is structured in such a way that most/all supervisors expect.
 It looks like [this](https://github.com/tudelft3d/MScGeomaticsThesisTemplate/raw/master/thesis.pdf).
 *It is not an official template and it is not mandatory to use it.*

+Notice that the TU Delft also has a [generic template for report](https://intranet.tudelft.nl/fileadmin/Files/medewerkersportal/mc/huisstijl/Downloads/latex_newreport.zip), but it's rather buggy and must be modified for an MSc thesis.

+You are of course allowed to use Word (or others), if you want.

 <!-- http://web.stanford.edu/~pmcmahon/ThesisWritingTips.pdf -->
 While you're allowed to structure your thesis you way you like it, good theses (ie the ones that got hight marks) roughly follow this structure: